Kielx/terminal-portfolio/README.md

 ### Gatsby config

 You should update file `/gatsby-config.js` to match your project.
-You should change `siteMetada` and `gatsby-plugin-manifest` where you should provide an icon for PWA that should be included in `src/images/your-image.jpg`
+You should change `siteMetada` and `gatsby-plugin-manifest` where you should provide an icon for PWA that should be included in `src/images/your-image.jpg`.
+Finally be sure to change your GTAG in gatsby config - if you plan to use google analytics.
+Otherwise you are free to remove the plugin entireley by removing entry for `gatsby-plugin-google-gtag`

 ### Additional changes